dpopkov/sprngsecurity/README.md

 # Spring Security

-_Code ot these projects is for educational purposes only._
+_Code in these projects is for educational purposes only._

 * [1 - Default application: Hello](#1---default-application-hello)
 * [2 - Overriding the default UserDetailsService: Users](#2---overriding-the-default-userdetailsservice-users)